sindresorhus/p-cancelable/readme.md

 Cancel the promise.
 The cancellation is synchronous.

-Calling it multiple times does nothing.
+Calling it after the promise has settled or multiple times does nothing.

 ### PCancelable#canceled